pkmklong/Python-Swift-Core-ML-Tutorial/README.md

 <br><i>A minimalist guide</i>

 Our goal here is the shortest path from training a python model to a proof of concept iOS app you can deploy on an iPhone.
-We’ll create the basic scaffolding and leave plenty of room for further customization such as model selection and validation, code testing and a more polished UI.
+We’ll create the basic scaffolding and leave plenty of room for further customization such as model validation and a more polished UI.

 <b>STEP 1.</b> Set up your environment
 <br>From the terminal run: